-Time-Restricted Eating and Dietary Intake Shape 24-Hour Glycemic Patterns in Type 2 Diabetes: A Functional Data Analysis
+Time-Restricted Eating and Dietary Intake Shape 24-Hour Glycemic Patterns in Type 2 Diabetes: A Functional Data Analysis Approach

 Continuous glucose monitoring provides a powerful lens into daily glucose dynamics.
 In this study, we used CGM data alongside detailed dietary records and clinical information from individuals with type 2 diabetes to investigate how eating patterns shape glycemic control.
 We focused on time-restricted eating and nutritional composition, examining their effects on 24-hour glucose profiles.
 To support personalized nutrition, we developed digital biomarkers that capture the duration and regularity of food intake.
 Our findings highlight the potential of CGM-driven insights to guide time-based personalized diabetes management.